bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 including `aria-label`, `aria-posinset` and `aria-setsize`.
 The features are automatically aplied, and can be cusomized.

-#### ARIA button labels:
+#### Accessibility:
-`b-pagination` provides various `label-*` props which are used to set the `aria-label` attributes on the various elements within the component, to help assistive technology users.
+`b-pagination` provides various `label-*` props which are used to set the `aria-label` attributes on the various elements within the component, to help users of assistive technology.

 | Prop | `aria-label` content default
 | ---- | -----------